 You should clear your expectations towards people about what they should do.
 You may want to communicate the company values, the engineering standards and all the principles you expect people to follow.

-We have an engineering progression framework, I'm currently helping to make a second version of it.
+We have an engineering progression framework, basically a software engineer career ladder; I'm currently helping to create its second version.
 This gives people a shared set of expectations about what it means to be a level 1 or level 2 engineer.
 It keeps pay fair and helps in setting goals for progression.

 Within that, we break it down into different areas.
 The first is “mastery,” which is the technical skills we expect of engineers at certain stages in their career.
 We talk about the scale of impact they should have.
 We also explain communication expectations, or the influence on their peers and leadership.